goldfirere/flambda-backend/jane/doc/proposals/kind-inference.md

 We write `ms = extract(Ξ, modes)` to extract all modes from axis `Ξ`.

-We write `⟪ ... ⟫` to denote repeating the inner expression for each of the six modal axes.
+We write `⟪ ... ⟫` to denote repeating the inner expression for each of the modal axes.
 In that expression, `Ξ` refers to the axis in play.

 Each syntactic modality is associated with an axis `Ξ` and function `μ : Ξ → Ξ`.
 We write `μ = extract(Ξ, modalities)` to denote the modality function along `Ξ`